About the Chair

 The Professor Dr J.A.A. van Doorn Chair is a tribute to Jacques van Doorn, founder of the department of Sociology at the former Nederlandse Economische Hogeschool (Dutch Economic University of Applied Sciences) which later became the Erasmus University Rotterdam.
 Sociology is embedded in the Erasmus School of Social and Behavioural Sciences since September the 1st 2017.

 The dean has decided, upon the recommendation of the departments of Sociology and Public Administration, to honour Mr van Doorn by implementing the Professor Dr J.A.A. van Doorn Chair.
-The alternating Chair has been realised in collaboration with the NIAS, which offers the van Doorn Fellowship.
-The holder of the Chair will be appointed for half a year (0,2 fte) by the ESSB.
+The alternating Chair has been realised in collaboration with the NIAS, which offers the Van Doorn Fellowship.

 About Prof. Dr J.A.A. van Doorn